 |Bosque Estatal De Carite||Nature Sanctuary/Wildlife Reserve||7.0 mi.
 North-Northwest of Central Patillas||Puerto Rico|

-Visitors can spend some time in one of the many parks in and around Patillas.
+Guests can spend some time in one of the many parks in and around Patillas.

-The parks worth considering are provided here:
+The parks worth looking into are listed down below.

 |Park||5.3 mi.
 Northwest of Central Patillas|